jp1884/techvolution-vegas-baby/Techvolution I - A New Philosophy/11 - Techvolution I - ANP.md

 Majic is thus our best judge of the rules.
 Majic feels right.
 It naturally makes us smile.
 It improves us and our way of life.
 From teaching a kid to walk to teaching a grandmother to "Skype in" and watch her grandkid's first steps.

-Believing, pursugin, and defending majic turns us into player gods.
+Believing, pursuing, and defending majic turns us into player gods.
 It's why we continually build things in civilization computer games while no game is about holding back progress.

 So, when you're teaching or learning a new tool and someone steps in your way with a rule, ask yourself if you feel happy.
 If you do ask the rule-maker why he doesn't.
 Perhaps there's a good reason.
 But keep Sophia in mind.
 Performing majic made her feel good while following the rules only made her feel safe.
 The Death Star operates by fear, majic by joy.

 Safety is fleeting Stargazer.
 Human rules are created by hierarchies, which topple with every new age.
 Thus all rulebooks eventually expire.
 Majic never will.
 It always was, and always will be, in our souls as we play the game of civilization.
 Majic is how we naturally test human rulebooks.
 Electricity, the microchip, the iPhone were all made by people who broke the rules.
 Yet we celebrate their innovators Nikola Tesla, Robert Noyce, Steve Jobs because they invented new tools that let us feel and spread majic today.

 Ignore majic at your peril.
 Sophia gave one of our greatest writers and orators his start.
 Yet she lived a miserable life watching him achieve greatness.
-It's a lesson for us to take in when we're stuck in traffic, stuck in a meeting, watching CNN's pandemic coverage, or doing whatever else is giving us such unhappy lives.
+It's a lesson for us to take in when we're stuck in a meeting, watching CNN's pandemic coverage, or doing whatever else is giving us such unhappy lives.

 We're miserable because we're extras of the Industrial Age.
+And extras don't feel the majic of playing the game of our civilization.

+Player gods go on adventures, overcome challenges, and smile from genuine accomplishment.
+It's a rewarding, majical life.
+One, we love to hear about it, and even better, live for ourselves.

-We aren't free to play the game of our civilization.
-It's a fun, challenging, and rewarding life to live.
-This is why we need Techvolution, a modern philosophy that says being a player god is fun, and holding back majic only brings us unhappiness.
+This is why we need Techvolution, a modern philosophy that says holding back majic is evil.

 <div style='position:relative; padding-bottom:calc(56.25% + 44px)'><iframe src='https://gfycat.com/ifr/PopularImpressiveAdeliepenguin' frameborder='0' scrolling='no' width='100%' height='100%' style='position:absolute;top:0;left:0;' allowfullscreen></iframe></div>